Betting Exchange

 Ladbrokes

-Having been around for over a century as a traditional bookmaker, the Ladbrokes exchange became available to punters in the UK in 2013.
-The Ladbrokes sports betting exchange holds a license from the Gambling Commission.
-There is currently no Ladbrokes welcome bonus available to new customers on their exchange, however £20 worth of free bets can be claimed on their sportsbook site.
-Ladbrokes commission sits at 5%, however punters earning 12,000+ exchange commission points will see this rate lowered to just 2%.
-1 exchange commission point is earned for every £25 bet at the Ladbrokes sports betting exchange.
+The exchange at Ladbrokes, which has a long history as a traditional bookmaker, was opened to punters in the UK in 2013.
+The Ladbrokes Sportsbook is licensed by the Gambling Commission.
+Currently, there is no welcome bonus for new customers at the Ladbrokes exchange.
+However, you can claim £20 worth of free bets on their sportsbook site.
+The commission rate at Ladbrokes is 5%.
+However, punters who earn over 12,000 exchange commission points will see this rate drop to just 2%.
+These commission points are calculated based on a player's betting activity.
+The more you bet, the higher your potential to earn commission points.
+1 exchange commission point is earned for every £25 bet placed on the Ladbrokes sportsbook.

 Cons: